 Family room off the kitchen with a noticeable coral-colored coffee table.

-Great photo showing how this “grand old house” appears along the beach and from the water.
+Great photo shows how this “grand old house” appears along the beach and from the water.

 Glad you found this post from the past that I love too, especially the apron sink and frosted pantry doors.